ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Introduction

 \section{Introduction}

-Large language model agents are fundamentally changing how software is developed.
-Early tools like GitHub Copilot operated as autocomplete engines with instantaneous human verification.
-Chat-based interfaces such as Cursor~\cite{cursor} allowed developers to delegate larger tasks, but the developer remained an active supervisor.
-We are now entering the era of autonomous agents.
-Tools like GitHub Copilot Workspace~\cite{copilot-workspace}, Devin~\cite{devin}, SWE-Agent~\cite{swe-agent}, and OpenHands~\cite{opendevin} operate asynchronously to complete high-level objectives, with benchmarks like SWE-bench~\cite{jimenez2024swebench} driving rapid capability improvements.
-These agents often run for hours in cloud environments without human oversight.
-As agent autonomy increases, certain classes of constraints become increasingly difficult to monitor manually.
-Style violations blend into large diffs, architectural boundary crossings require mental tracking of module dependencies, and build workflow deviations may not surface until much later.
+Large language model (LLM) agents are changing how software is developed.
+Early systems such as GitHub Copilot~\cite{gh-copilot} primarily acted as autocomplete assistants with near-immediate human verification.
+Chat-based systems such as Cursor~\cite{cursor} then expanded delegation scope, but developers still supervised execution closely by planning tasks, iterating in chat, and continuously monitoring intermediate reasoning and edits.
+The current shift is toward autonomous agents.
+Systems such as GitHub Copilot Workspace~\cite{copilot-workspace}, Devin~\cite{devin}, SWE-Agent~\cite{swe-agent}, and OpenHands~\cite{opendevin} can execute high-level objectives asynchronously, while benchmarks such as SWE-bench~\cite{jimenez2024swebench} accelerate capability development.
+As autonomy increases, several constraint classes become difficult to verify manually, for example, style violations are buried in large diffs, architectural boundary violations require sustained dependency tracking, and workflow deviations can remain latent until later stages.
 This shift motivates a fundamental change in how we communicate constraints to agents.
-The specification can no longer reside solely in the developer's mind or in transient chat history.
-It must be externalized and persistent.
+The specification can no longer reside solely in the developer's mind or in transient chat history, but must be externalized and persistent.